cvarkey/PlugLoadSimulator-PLSim/readme.txt

   		ie: C:\Users\[user_name]\Miniconda3\python.exe
   	(c) A new screen will pop up check mark all the radio boxes and click OK

-(6) Create a new Project and put in all the files
+(6) Create a new Project and put in all the files assuming you have them all in a zip (7) Alternatively fork on Github @ https://github.com/ksegarra/CalPlug-Power-Usage-Sim